A Comprehensive Guide To Breast And Nipple Reconstruction

-“Pre-pectoral implants allow for an easier recovery with less pain and discomfort,” says UCLA plastic surgeon Jason Roostaeian, MD.
+“Pre-pectoral implants allow for an easier recovery with less pain and discomfort,” says UCLA board certified plastic surgeon Jason Roostaeian, MD.
 Another perk?
 The lack of animation deformity.
 “When you have an implant under the pec muscle and you flex it, and it makes things look a little off,” he shares.

 Ideal candidates for pre-pectoral placement are those with younger, thicker skin, which better camouflages the implant directly below.
 Technique is also important.
-“Wrapping the implant in dermal matrix (sterilized cadaver skin) allows you to contain the implant well and gives it an extra layer of coverage,” Dr. Roostaeian notes.
+“Wrapping the implant in a dermal matrix (sterilized cadaver skin) allows you to contain the implant well and gives it an extra layer of coverage,” Dr. Roostaeian notes.
 “But the most important technique we use to disguise the implant is fat grafting.”

 Rather than using an implant alone, plastic surgeons will often recommend a hybrid procedure that involves harvesting fat from a donor site (think: the belly, flanks, or inner thighs) to be injected around the breast implant.
 The result?
-Smoother and more natural looking breasts.
+Smoother and more natural-looking breasts.

 Additionally, Dr. Rogers has been having success with a new liposuction-alternative called Renuva.
 “Renuva is a biological allograft product that stimulates your body to grow its own fat cells,” he says.
 “This would be an ideal product for small contour irregularities after breast reconstruction as opposed to using a patient’s own fat.”